abelbarreira/trusted-firmware-m/docs/integration_guide/tfm_fpu_support.rst

     set to ``hard``.

 ..
 Note::
-    If you build TF-M SPE with ``CONFIG_TFM_ENABLE_FP=on`` and provide your own NSPE application, your own NSPE **must** take care of enabling floating point coprocessors CP10 and CP11 on the NS side to avoid aforementioned NOCP usage fault.
+    If TF-M SPE is built with ``CONFIG_TFM_ENABLE_FP=on``, then SPE takes care of enabling floating point coprocessors CP10 and CP11 on the NS side.
+This is done to avoid NOCP usage fault.

 * ``CONFIG_TFM_LAZY_STACKING`` is used to enable/disable lazy stacking
   feature.
 This feature is only valid for FP hardware ABI type.